-Quick question: How do you design a menu?
+Whether you want to create a restaurant website or a printed menu, here is a quick question: How do you design a menu?
 Well, you put the dishes, drinks, and desserts you serve in a small book with a brief description (sometimes) and their prices.
 Is it that simple though?
 It’s not.
 Restaurants have heavily researched how to create menus that maximize spending and lead to increased profits from each table.
 Let’s delve into the world restaurants to find out how to maximize your menus to help your clients find what they need and help you increase sales.

 How Should I Arrange My Menu?